Home For Christmas: A Miracle Home-Going

 Then came the dreaded news.
 It was cancer.

-Though she turned her head and looked in our direction when her husband told her that my husband and I had arrived, there was no response to indicate that she had seen or recognized us.
+She turned her head and looked in our direction when her husband told her that my husband and I had arrived, and there was no response to indicate that she had seen or recognized us.

-The frail, emaciated form there in the bed bore little resemblance to the energetic, enthusiastic loved one that we had known for so long.
+The frail, emaciated form in the bed bore little resemblance to the energetic, enthusiastic loved one we had known for so long.

 She appeared almost twice in her 46 years, and our hearts wrenched.